RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - If an organisation's name is **both** the author of the website/webpage **and** the name of the website/webpage, use the abbreviated (shortened) form for the name of the website/webpage.
 Do this even if you have not used the abbreviated (shortened) form in your writing before.
 This avoids repetition of long names, e.g. DET website.

+- Italicise the document title.

 - Include the word **website** after the name of the website.
 But if the name of the website is a URL (e.g. vic.gov.au), do not write the word **website**.
 Do not italicise the name of website.

-- After website/webpage name, add the accessed date (e.g. accessed 13 December 2021) followed by a full stop, a space then the URL.
+- After website name, add the accessed date (e.g. accessed 13 December 2021) followed by a full stop, a space then the URL.
 No full stop after URL.

-- For downloadable webpage documents (e.g. PDFs), do not provide a URL that directly links to the document.
-Instead, provide a URL that links to the landing page where the document is located.
-If there is no landing page, provide a URL that directly links to the document.
+- For documents that are available as PDF, provide a URL that links to the landing page where the PDF is located, not the URL that directly links to the PDF itself.
+If there is no landing page, provide a URL that directly links to the PDF.

 ##### Rule